-Heathrow is the UK’s best-connected transport hub, with one of the busiest bus and coach stations and the only dedicated non-stop express airport rail link in the UK.
+Heathrow is the UK’s best-connected transport hub, with one of the busiest bus and coach stations and a dedicated non-stop express airport rail link in the UK.
 Expansion will protect and improve our integrated transport network to help passengers across Britain reach the airport sustainably.

 Improving public transport

-The number of passengers taking public transport from 2013 is currently expected to double from 18 million to almost 35 million passenger journeys by 2030.
+The number of passengers taking public transport from 2013 is currently expected to double from 18 million to around 40 million passenger journeys by 2030.

 Connecting Heathrow: North, South, East, and West

-Over half of all journeys to the airport will be made by public transport by 2030:
+Under Expansion, at least half of all passenger journeys to the airport will be made by public transport by 2030:

 - Crossrail will link Heathrow to the City of London, Canary Wharf and East London

 - The proposed Western Rail Link is expected to provide faster services via Reading to the West of England and Wales